TL;DR

-As an FCA-authorised expert with over 800,000 policies of various kinds arranged, WeCovr offers critical insight into the UK’s private medical insurance landscape.
+As an insurance intermediary with over 1,000,000 policies of various kinds arranged, WeCovr offers critical insight into the UK's private medical insurance landscape.
 This article unpacks the escalating burnout crisis facing Britain's top performers and explores how robust private health cover is no longer a perk, but a fundamental strategic asset.

 A silent crisis is dismantling the ambitions of the UK’s most driven individuals.
 The relentless pressure to innovate, lead, and succeed is creating a perfect storm for burnout, an occupational phenomenon now reaching epidemic levels.
 Latest analysis, synthesising data from the Health and Safety Executive (HSE) and Office for National Statistics (ONS), paints a stark picture for 2025: more than one in three business owners, entrepreneurs, and senior executives are on a trajectory towards severe career exhaustion.